shakil-shahan/avro-with-node/README.md

 ## Requirements

-To run the project, you have to be installed Node and npm installed in your environement.
+To run the project, Node.js and npm has to be installed.

 ### Install dependencies